 Malaysia: Shangri-La Rasa Ria Resort & Spa Kota Kinabalu

 This gorgeous 5-star resort in Borneo features a fab kids’ pool, while all families get complimentary access to the hotel Kids’ Club (for ages 5 and up).
 The resort offers all sorts of fun daily activities for kiddos, including messy play, sand castle building, movie time, treasure hunts, tribal dancing, pony rides, and much more.
-On top of all that, the resort abuts a 64-acre nature reserve with scenic walking trails, a canopy walkway, a waterfall garden area and – best of all for kids – an adventure playground and climbing wall for children!
-Finally, Shangri-La Rasa Ria is making every effort to go green by eliminating plastic straws and even introducing its own reusable water bottles, so you can feel good about your stay!
+On top of all that, the resort boasts a 64-acre nature reserve with scenic walking trails, a canopy walkway, a waterfall garden area and – best of all for kids – an adventure playground and climbing wall!

 Maldives: Soneva Fushi

-At this absolutely stunning island hideaway of spacious luxury villas, kiddos can rock out to their hearts’ content at The Den, one of the largest hotel kids’ clubs in the world at 1,300 square metres.
+Ok, so pretty much any Maldives family resort will have a kids’ club to rival all kids’ clubs.
+But at this absolutely stunning resort, kiddos can rock out to their hearts’ content at The Den, one of the largest hotel kids’ clubs in the world at 1,300 square metres.
 Designed for children 4 and up and totally free for all guests, the Den features not one but two swimming pools (one for toddlers and one for older kids, with a waterslide, of course), an outdoor pirate ship, a cinema room, a LEGO room, a music room, a dress-up room, a library, and so much more.
 One thing The Den doesn’t have: Wi-Fi, because nowadays even kiddos need to take a digital detox on vacay!
 On top of all that, Soneva Fushi offers all sorts of amazing family activities, including outdoor movie screenings, sunset dolphin cruises, ice cream tastings, and stargazing at the resort’s own observatory.

 Philippines: Shangri La’s Boracay Resort & Spa